 How to make EASY Cardboard Loom Friendship Bracelets!

 Time for some DIY Friendship Bracelets.
-My kids are finally getting into the age where they are starting to love classic summer crafts such as friendship bracelet making.
-I used to love making friendship bracelets when I was young – it was great to make these at summer camp and give to my new friends, and also during those loooong summer afternoons.
+My kids are finally getting into the age where they are starting to love classic summer crafts such as friendship bracelets making.
+I used to love making easy friendship bracelets when I was young – it was great to make these at summer camp and give to my new friends, and also during those loooong summer afternoons.
 As we plan our first “longer” holiday this summer, which will require a fair amount of travelling, I think these easy friendship bracelets make a great road trip craft too.
 They are easy to prep, take a long and of course make.
 The kids will hopefully find plenty of friends to give them to whilst we are away, as well as bring them back as gifts for their friends at home!
+This is a great cardboard circle bracelet technique that I am sure you will love too!

 Using a cardboard Loom to make friendship bracelets!

 Today we are showing you how to make a friendship bracelet with a Cardboard Loom or Cardboard Circle.
+Cardboard Circle Bracelet DIYs are easy and fun.
 We have shared classic friendship bracelets before – which though they are easy once you get the hang of them – can be a bit confusing for young kids and only really look nice with embroidery threads.
 I love the cardboard loom bracelets, as they really are so very very very easy to make for kids of all abilities AND look great with both ordinary wool / yarn as well as embroidery silks.

 This cardboard loom friendship bracelets has it’s origins in the Kumihimo technique – but I feel it is easier than the traditional Kumihimo patterns AND doesn’t require the slightly more complicated Kumihimo cardboard loom.
+Making this a great Friendship Bracelet DIY.
 Having said that, we do love the Kumihimo and will be exploring more friendship bracelet patterns in future!
 This however is your basic cardboard loom friendship bracelet how to!!!

 These easy friendship bracelets were first published in July 2017 and have been updated and republished for your convenience!